vandeseer/easytable/README.md

 # easytable

-This is a (very) small project that builds upon [Apache's PDFBox](http://pdfbox.apache.org) and should allow you to create tables in a fairly simple way.
+This is a small project that builds upon
+[Apache's PDFBox](http://pdfbox.apache.org) and should allow you to create tables in a fairly simple way.
 It emerged from the need in another project.
 Therefore it also may miss some